 - On the other hand, professional CCTV systems can integrate into virtually all other home automation systems, giving you a wide choice, and also coordinate into existing systems.
 For example, you may already have options such as an intercom, music, smart lights, or facial recognition, and these can be seamlessly incorporated to work with the current system.

 And then there’s the legalities

 Aside from the fact that DIY system footage can’t be used in legal cases, using such a system can end up opening a rather large can of worms.

 There are many legal issues around audio recording.
-And most DIY systems have this facility built in.
-A legislation passed in 2004 requires a court order to record audio.
-Do it without permission, and you lay yourself open to massive fines, and even a jail sentence.
+And most DIY systems have this facility built-in.
+Legislation passed in 2004 requires a court order to record audio.
+Do it without permission, and you lay open to massive fines, and even a jail sentence.

 Professionally installed camera systems tend to come without audio (although it can be included if required).

 And whilst camera recording is still somewhat of a grey area in a legal sense, having no audio means you avoid the problems associated with any kind of this recording.